Radio-Activity: Composition and recording

 The album was recorded in Kling Klang Studio, Düsseldorf, and it was self-produced by Hütter and Schneider.
 It was their first purely electronic album, and the first one to be performed by the "classic" band line-up.
-Karl and Wolfgang worked on electronic percussion.
+Bartos and Flür worked on electronic percussion.
 LP liner notes state music and production was by Hütter and Schneider, with Emil Schult collaborating on lyrics.
 For this album, the band had decided to record some vocals in English and Schult's command of the language after studying for a while in the United States was better than Hutter's or Schneider's.
 Tim Barr pointed out the impact his experiences had in the United States on his ability to speak the language and in more subtle ways as well.
 Schult also designed the artwork, which was based on a late-1930s 'Deutscher Kleinempfänger' radio.

 The overture instrumental piece "Geiger Counter" used Geiger counter beats based on musique concrète.
 The album featured use of the distinctive Vako Orchestron keyboard to provide vocal choir on title track.
 "Antenna" used an echo chamber effect, and Hütter's Farfisa electronic piano was used on "Transistor".
 For the album's recording, extensive use was made of the vocoder.